selva-dt3/learning-management-system-frontend-264052/lms_frontend/README.md

 - Error Boundary and toast notifications
 - API client placeholder reading `REACT_APP_API_BASE`

+New in this update:
+- Admin: Quick-create Lesson form on Admin Dashboard with Supabase Storage uploads (PDF/Video) or external link, resources array, and metadata persisted to lessons table.
+- HR: Assign-by-email form and Performance snapshot embedded in HR Dashboard, using Supabase tables (assignments, progress).

 Note: The legacy "Categories" sidebar and "Browse Courses" call-to-action on Home have been removed to simplify navigation.

 ## Getting Started